How To Wear Clip-In Bangs So You Can Satisfy Your Urge To Chop Without Committing

 4. Match the texture to your hair.

 One of the biggest giveaways of fake bangs is wearing a texture that doesn't match your natural hair.
-For my hair, Polko used a salt spray to give the bangs a rougher, wavier texture.
+For my hair, Polko used a salt spray and a 1-inch curling iron to give the lengths of my hair and sides of the bangs a rougher, wavier texture.
 "If your hair is silky smooth, a little hairspray or texture spray will help minimize the shine that usually comes on new hairpieces," she says.

 It's important also to take your hair's thickness into consideration.
 My hair is fairly thick, so Polko kept the entire hairpiece in tact.
 "For Poppy, I cut the third clip off and only used the two clips in the front to make it thinner and lighter," she says.
 "Considering how much hair she has, the bangs as is would've been too heavy on her."